CurveDocs/curve-resources/docs/en/glossary-branding/glossary.md

 ## **Base Pools**

-Base pools are an old Curve concept, yet still working in some pools such as GUSD.
-Base pool tokens can be paired with other tokens to create new pools, e.g. 3crv pool token (USDT, USDC, DAI) paired with GUSD.
+Base pool tokens can be paired with other tokens to create new pools, e.g., FraxBasepool (FRAX, USDC) paired with alUSD to make the [alUSD/FRAX/USDC pool](https://www.curve.finance/dex/ethereum/pools/factory-v2-147/deposit).

 ## **Boosting**